msritasanchez0/printf/README.md

 # 0x11.
 C - printf
-Our first group project, we're replicating the printf() fucntion from the C Standard Library
+Our first group project, we're replicating the printf() function from the C Standard Library

 ### Introduction
 Produces output to stdout according to a format described below similar to the printf() function.